Next crop ready:

-Can be planted anytime the ground is not frozen in Southern gardens.
+It can be planted anytime the ground is not frozen in Southern gardens.
 Keep plants well-watered if planting in the summer.
 For Northern gardeners, spring through early summer would be the best time to get plants established before winter.

-Can be planted 3 to 4 feet apart.
+Plants can be planted 3 to 4 feet apart.

 When will my plant flower?

 Plants purchased and planted before early summer will bloom their first year.